Cursor vs GitHub Copilot 2026: Which AI Code Editor to Choose?

 Pros:

-- Background agents: up to 8 parallel autonomous agents in the cloud
+- Background agents: up to 8 autonomous cloud workers running in parallel

 Cons:

-- Locked to one editor (VS Code fork)
+- Locked to a single editor (VS Code fork) — JetBrains users are out of luck

 GitHub Copilot